Howie Long’s sons, Chris and Kyle, face off Sunday for Eagles-Bears matchup

 “They tell us to tune out the outside, you know, media, stuff like that, but you can’t tune out your family,” Kyle Long told NFL Network Wednesday.
 “Unfortunately, I’m playing against my family this week.
 You’ve got to look at it as just another dude out there.
 He kind of looks like me, possibly, but on Sunday, we’re not related, so I’ve got to focus on my job.”

-He added: …He’s on the other team, so I gotta figure out a way to beat him.”
+He added: “…He’s on the other team, so I gotta figure out a way to beat him.”

 Who’ll win?